Kladovo transport: Time in Kladovo

-Beginning in September 1940, a large illegal transport drove past them: The Storfer transport was the last one that could leave the territory of the German Reich.
-The ships "Helios", "Melk", "Palace" and "Uranus" did not stop to pick them up.
-Many had relatives on the ships and were desperate because they could not contact them.
+In September 1940, a large "illegal" transport called the Storfer transport sailed right past Kladovo; it was the last one that managed to leave the territory of the German Reich.
+The ships Helios, Melk, Palace and Uranus did not stop to pick up the Kladovo Group.
+As they watched from the shore, the Kladovo Group must have felt very upset as those riverboats sailed without any hindrance toward Sulina.